 - Understand your data: The first and foremost thing to do before designing any chart is to understand your data.
-Data compression should be considered when identifying chart ranges to ensure that the information is effectively represented within the available space and to highlight important patterns or trends.
+Data compression should be considered when identifying chart ranges to ensure the information is effectively represented within the available space and highlight important patterns or trends.
 Go through the numbers, identify the trends, and spot any outliers.
 This will give you a fair idea of the appropriate range for your chart.

 - Keep it simple: Avoid using unnecessarily complicated or artistic charts.
 Ensure your chart range and design prioritizes clarity above all else.
 Selecting a chart type that is too difficult to comprehend will lead to confusion and misinterpretation of the data, defeating the purpose of visual representation.

 - Choose the right scale: The scale should align with the data points you plan to present.
 For instance, if you are illustrating daily fluctuations in stock prices, using a continuous scale would be more suitable.
 On the other hand, if you’re presenting yearly sales growth, using a discrete scale might be more appropriate.

 - Consider natural breaks: When setting the chart range, keep an eye on the natural breaks in your data.
 These breaks can help you identify patterns and trends, which can be better represented when the chart is aligned with them.
 For example, if you’re depicting temperature changes over the course of a week, and there’s a significant difference between day and night temperatures, you can split the chart accordingly.